List of modern great powers: China (1971–)

 China is thought to be on the course to becoming the world's largest economy and is making rapid progress in many areas.
-The United States is seen as a declining superpower, as indicated by factors such as poor economic recovery, financial disorder, high deficits, increasing political polarization, and overregulation forcing jobs overseas in China.
-However, after the COVID-19 pandemic, China's economic growth has greatly stalled, and while the country is still progressing, its rapid rise has been considerably slowed.
+The United States is seen as a declining superpower, as indicated by factors such as a weak economic recovery, financial instability, large deficits, increasing political polarization, and overregulation that forces jobs overseas to China.
+However, after the COVID-19 pandemic, China's economic growth has greatly stalled; while the country is still progressing, its rapid rise has been considerably slowed.

 Tiananmen, the "Gate of Heavenly Peace", is the front gate of the Imperial City of Beijing, first built under the Yongle Emperor who also commissioned the Yongle Encyclopedia and the Ming treasure voyages.
 As a national symbol of China, Tiananmen features a giant portrait of Chairman Mao Zedong with two giant placards: the left one reads "Long Live the People's Republic of China" (中华人民共和国万岁; Zhōnghuá Rénmín Gònghéguó wànsuì), while the right one reads "Long Live the Great Unity of the World's Peoples" (世界人民大团结万岁; Shìjiè rénmín dà tuánjié wànsuì).

-Some consensus has concluded that China has reached the qualifications of superpower status, citing China's growing political clout and leadership in certain economic sectors.
+Some consensus holds that China has met the criteria for superpower status, citing its growing political clout and leadership in certain economic sectors.
 Although China's military projection is still premature and untested, the perceived humiliation of US leadership in failing to prevent its closest allies from joining the Asian Infrastructure Investment Bank, along with the Belt and Road Initiative and China's role in the worldwide groundings of the Boeing 737 MAX, was seen as a paradigm shift or an inflection point to the unipolar world order that dominated post-Cold War international relations.
-University Professor Øystein Tunsjø argues that competition between China and the USA will increase, leading to the gap between them decreasing, while the gap between the two countries and the rest of the top ten largest economies will widen.
+University Professor Øystein Tunsjø argues that competition between China and the USA will intensify, narrowing the gap between them, while the gap between the two countries and the rest of the top ten largest economies will widen.
 Additionally, economics correspondent, Peter S. Goodman and Beijing Bureau Chief of China, Jane Perlez further stated that China is using a combination of its economic might and growing military advancements to pressure, coerce and change the current world order to accommodate China's interests at the expense of the United States and its allies.

 Diplomatically, China has seen some success in Africa, becoming the largest trading partner of the continent, and has made some overtures towards Europe.
 However, the country's authoritarian rule and controversies such as with the Uyghurs have soured relations with the major European powers.